sbrandstaeter/queens/README.md

 `make html`

 After adding new modules or classes to QUEENS, one needs to rebuild the autodoc index by running:
-`sphinx-apidoc -o doc/source pqueens -f`
+`sphinx-apidoc -o doc/source pqueens -f -M`
 before the make command.

 ## Run the test suite